-Our vision is to become leaders in abating and solving 27 major world issues using Artificially-intelligent Recycling Manufacturing Systems (ARMS), powered by renewable energy, as follows.
+Our vision is to become leaders in abating and solving major world issues via (I) our think tank advisory service, and (II) using different types and sizes of our patented Artificially-intelligent Recycling Manufacturing Systems (ARMS), powered by 100% renewable energy, as follows.
+One of the first videos we ever made specify the bulk of these interconnected world issues Alphapura has been developing global solutions for, largely environmental and socioeconomic issues.

-The blockage of 12% of global trade at the Suez Canal, 9/11, SolarWinds, and COVID crises have made it clear that American critical infrastructure is too reliant on foreign energy and foreign manufacturing to respond to crises in time, while the US is under constant attack by internal and external enemies.
-Accordingly, the US is currently unprepared for all of the same, leaving critical infrastructure, and thus America and Americans, vulnerable to future attacks.
+The blockage of 12% of global trade at the Suez Canal, 9/11, SolarWinds, and COVID crises have made it clear that American critical infrastructure is too reliant on foreign energy and foreign manufacturing to respond to crises in time, while the US is under constant attack by internal and external enemies, which they defend against at home and abroad.
+Accordingly, as the third largest population in the world, the US is currently unprepared for all of the same, leaving critical infrastructure, and thus America and Americans, vulnerable to future communications, energy, and supply chain attacks, disruptions, and natural disasters.

 The early days of COVID left frontline hospital workers and first responders without sufficient PPE (personal protective equipment) and lab supplies, and the Suez Canal blockage of 2021 quickly impacted the San Francisco Bay Area and the United States, per https://www.nbcbayarea.com/news/local/how-suez-canal-blockage-affects-bay-area-residents/2504066/